CutlerSheridan/bookshelf/README.md

 # A bookshelf

 #### TO-DO NEXT
-- add up/down arrows to sort btns
+- store user's data in localStorage

 #### TO-DO LATER
 ###### Features
-- store user's data in localStorage
 - sort multiple ways at once?
 - how to make things draggable?  not necessary but interesting question
 - add ability to only show read or unread books?